GoogleCloudPlatform/healthcare/deploy/README.md

     WARNING: deploying a project that was previously deployed will trigger an update.

-1. If the projects were deployed successfully, the script will write a YAML file at `--output_yaml_path`, containing a `generated_fields` block for each newly-created project.
+1. If the projects were deployed successfully, the script will write a YAML add a `generated_fields` block in --project_yaml.
 These fields are used to generate monitoring rules.
-    Update the original YAML config to include this block for the new project(s).
-We recommend setting `--output_yaml_path` to match `--project_yaml`, unless your input YAML is a template with environment variables that you intend to re-use.

-    WARNING: if the script failed at any step, please sync `--output_yaml_path` (if it exists) with the input file before trying again.

 ```shell
 $ git clone https://github.com/GoogleCloudPlatform/healthcare